At least 15 labourers killed in fire at chemical factory in Pak | Science-Environment

 - Pakistan

-At least 15 labourers were killed after a massive fire broke out in a chemical factory in Pakistan's commercial capital of Karachi on Friday, according to media reports.
+At least 15 labourers were killed after a massive fire broke out in a chemical factory in Pakistan's commercial capital of Karachi on Friday, police said.

+The factory, located in the populated Korangi industrial area, caught fire when around 26 workers were present in the building, Korangi SSP Shah Jehan said, adding that rescue operations were on to find the other workers.

-Fire brigade officials said that the incident happened when the blaze started in a drum of chemicals used to manufacture various items and spread across the factory in Mehran Town of the city, Geo TV reported The bodies of 15 labourers working in the factory have been retrieved.
-Over 20 people were still feared to be trapped inside, police said.
+Fire brigade officials said that the incident happened when the blaze started in a drum of chemicals used to manufacture various items and spread across the factory, Geo TV reported.

+Faisal Edhi, a rescue official, said 15 bodies have been taken out from the fire site.

+"It is a chemical factory and apparently the fire broke out due to some short circuit but we are assisting in locating all the workers," he said.

+"We were inside the building and we had started working when the fire broke out and spread quickly.
+We shouted for help but no one heard us," Shahid, a worker at the factory, was quoted as saying by Geo TV.

+He said that the dead included four brothers who worked at the factory.

 Two firefighters were injured while trying to put out the flames, the report said.
+Karachi Administrator Murtaza Wahab said that the fire department was alerted of the blaze at 10:09 am and departed a minute later, rejecting reports that the fire brigade arrived late to extinguish the fire.

-The fire has been brought under control and the cooling process is underway, Chief Fire Officer Mubeen Ahmed was quoted as saying in the report.
+He confirmed that the fire has been extinguished and cooling efforts were underway, citing suffocation as the cause of death of most of the victims.

-Mubeen said that the roof of the factory was locked and there was only one way to enter the factory, making it difficult for the labourers to escape.
+Chief Fire Officer Mubeen Ahmed said that the roof of the factory was locked and there was only one way to enter the factory, making it difficult for the labourers to escape.

 According to a report in The Express Tribune, fire brigade officials declared the blaze to be a third-degree fire, and given its severity, all of the city's tenders were deployed to douse the flames.